zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 ## Part 2 - PDF support for p5.js

-This will based on my [p5.js-pdf](https://github.com/zenozeng/p5.js-pdf).
+This will based on my current [p5.js-pdf](https://github.com/zenozeng/p5.js-pdf).

 As for PDF, I think allow exporting to PDF is enough.